syedahajra/Electricity-Billing-System/README.md

 ## Note:

 - This readme assumes that you have a basic understanding of C++ programming and file handling.

-## Credits:

-This project was developed as part of the Object-Oriented Programming (OOP) course during the second semester.

 **Developers:**
 - Syeda Hajra